 2 Let the cake sit for 30 minutes before cutting into squares.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Chocolate Sour Cream Cake with Chocolate Frosting on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Chocolate Snack Cake with Chocolate Frosting on Simply Recipes.
 Thank you!Print